 Nashville State prohibits discrimination against students with disabilities and encourages full participation in all College programs, physical facilities, activities, and events.
 The College seeks to provide reasonable accommodations, which will ensure that "no otherwise qualified student with a disability" shall be excluded from participation in, be denied benefits of, or be subjected to discrimination.

-The Student Disabilities Director is responsible for resolving all classroom and instructional issues.
+The Access Center is responsible for resolving all classroom and instructional issues.

 Procedures for Policy Implementation

 It is the student's responsibility to voluntarily and confidentially disclose information regarding the nature and extent of the disability.
 The College does not assume responsibility for providing accommodations or services to students who have not identified themselves as having qualifying disabilities.

 The process of identification begins by registering with the Access Center.
 This is the first step in arranging special accommodations and assistance.
 Students will receive accommodations only if appropriate verified documentation of a disability is on file and/or not over three years old.
 Medical, educational, psychological, and/or other evaluative information is considered documentations.
 The Access Center will maintain the documentation in a secure and confidential place.

 Nashville State will be responsible for the following:

 - Procedures by which a student may disclose the presence of a disability and request the accommodations or auxiliary aids he/she believes are necessary for obtaining equal access to, or participation in, college programs and activities.